 - Gathering all your medical records related to your injury

-- Collaborating with experts in the fields of medicine, occupational therapy, economics, and psychology to determine the ongoing and future impact of your injury
+- Collaborating with experts in medicine, occupational therapy, economics, and psychology to determine the ongoing and future impact of your injury

-The Morris Bart law firm is well acquainted with almost every type of car accident case.
+Our law firm is well acquainted with almost every type of car accident case.
 Over the years, we have assisted thousands of victims in recovering the damages they suffered from their collision-caused injuries.
-Call us today at (601) 602-8431 for a free case review.

 Types of Damages You Might Recover for a Car Accident

-No two car accidents are identical, and neither are the injuries and losses they cause.
-For this reason, your lawyer will not be able to tell which types of damages you may be able to demand—much less the dollar amounts they will seek on your behalf—until the firm has investigated the specific outcomes of your accident.
+No two motor vehicle accidents are identical, and neither are the injuries and losses they cause.
+For this reason, your car accident injury attorney will not be able to estimate your claim until they’ve had a chance to review your evidence.
+You may be able to recover the cost of:

 - Doctors’ and surgeons’ fees